simonw/sqlite-transform/README.md

       --output float_id \
       --output-type float

+## Disabling the progress bar

+By default each command will show a progress bar.
+Pass `-s` or `--silent` to hide that progress bar.

 ### Terminology warning

 This tool uses the word "transform" to mean something different from the [sqlite-utils transform](https://sqlite-utils.datasette.io/en/stable/cli.html#transforming-tables) command.